a7m3d000/HTML-CSS-Template-One/README.md

-# :pushpin: Programming languages ​​made by the site :
+# :pushpin: The programming languages ​​with which the website is made :
 ---

 Index  |  Programming Languages